A Few Words About Karen

-Karen’s design philosophy is to create outdoor spaces with quiet energy and tranquillity, a sense of mystery and blurred lines but also highly functional and practical.
+Karen’s design philosophy is to create outdoor spaces with quiet energy and tranquility, a sense of mystery and blurred lines but also highly functional and practical.

 Decks, patios, lawns and swimming/spa pool areas are carefully designed in consultation with clients to achieve maximum enjoyment and integration within the garden.
 Children’s play areas, bounteous organic produce plots and gardens with prolific biodiversity are also areas of special interest.

-Karen has now relocated to Gisborne/Eastern Bay of Plenty and would love to discuss your new project with you.
+Karen has now relocated to Whakatane/Eastern Bay of Plenty and would love to discuss your new project with you.